 Born and raised in Hawaiʻi, Chloe Seto Hartwell is committed to serving Hawaiʻi’s communities by shifting resources and power to build pathways towards equity, justice, and liberation.

 Before joining HIR in 2020, she was with Hawai’i Public Radio in nonprofit development, and helped launch community resourcing platform Kūkulu Switchboard before serving as its first Operator.
-Chloe manages HIR’s external communications and outreach and consults with enterprises on mission-driven marketing strategy.
-She brings a decade of experience in nonprofit development, business strategy, marketing, and community-driven philanthropy.

 She serves on nonprofit and philanthropic committees, boards, and fellowships focused on reduced inequalities, health equity, and building just, peaceful and inclusive societies.